 The latest information concerning retiree health care benefits is featured below.
 Additional information from our health care partner, Aon Retiree Health Exchange, can be found at a special website for OP&F members.

 A retiree is eligible for the OP&F health care stipend unless they have access to any other group coverage including employer and retirement coverage, or have previously waived coverage.
 The eligibility of spouses and dependent children could increase the stipend amount you are eligible to receive.
 If the spouse or dependents have access to any other group coverage including employer or retirement coverage they are not eligible for stipend support from OP&F. Even if an OP&F member or their dependents are not eligible for a stipend, they can use the services of the Aon Retiree Health Exchange to select and enroll in a plan.

 When you submit a Service Retirement Application or a Disability Benefit Application, members must also complete the Health Care Stipend Eligibility form, which is included in your retirement packet, along with proof of enrollment in an eligible health care plan.
-To receive the OP&F health care stipend, new retirees must enroll in health care and\or prescription drug coverage within 60 days of losing access to health care from their employer.
+To receive the OP&F health care stipend, new retirees must enroll in eligible health care and/or prescription drug coverage within 60 days of losing access to health care from their employer.
 If more than 60 days elapse, the member must have a Qualifying Life Event (QLE) to again become eligible for the stipend.
 An eligible plan can be through the Aon Retiree Health Exchange, or a qualifying policy through a broker or healthcare.gov.

 For OP&F members, a QLE must occur to enroll and to be eligible for a stipend.
 Other common QLEs include marriage (pre-Medicare only), divorce, at the time of Medicare eligibility, birth or adoption of a child and death.

 Once OP&F receives the Health Care Stipend Eligibility form and confirms your eligibility for the stipend, it will take approximately two weeks for Aon (OP&F’s health care partner) to send out information about enrolling in a health care plan and using your stipend to help pay for the plan.
 OP&F will notify the member if they are not eligible for a stipend.